 I removed the original hanging hardware and sanded everything down with 80 grit paper.

 One of the wooden heart’s edges had paint that wouldn’t come off and I didn’t want to keep sanding because I was beginning to change the shape of the heart itself, yet the paint wasn’t going anywhere.
 I meant to try removing it with a stiff bristle brush or steel wool but, forgot.
 I dealt with it later with paint.

 I didn’t mind the divots in the wood but, some were deeper than others.
 I used wood filler across just one time and didn’t worry if they were still noticeable later which they were.

 I will tell you no matter what the wood filler container says, at least the ones I’ve tried, about taking stain hasn’t always been the case.
 If staining, the patches are sometimes still noticeable with some more than others.

 I don’t know if you can tell in the image below but, the one on the right still has remnants of the painted floral image on it.
 Almost like sun tan lines.
 I wasn’t sure if the stain would cover it but, it did.

 Staining, Painting, and Poly

 Before staining, I used wood conditioner.
-I’d also used it on this framed organizer.
+I’d also used it on this old refrigerator shelf turned dry erase board.
 More than anything it’s because I have it and I use what I have although, I’ve yet to run into a very noticeable problem when I haven’t used it.

 This is after 1 coat of Red Oak stain.
 I did two total on both sides.